Home > Analyses > Consumer Defensive > Bunge Global S.A.

 Revenue by Segment

-This pie chart illustrates Bunge Global S.A.’s revenue distribution by segment for the fiscal year 2024, highlighting the contribution of each business unit in USD.
+This pie chart illustrates Bunge Global S.A.’s revenue distribution by product segment for the fiscal year 2025, highlighting the relative contribution of each segment during that period.

 revenue by segment